tengqm/kab/kab/kab/templates/static/extensions.md

 This annotates an array to further describe its topology.
 This extension must only be used on lists and may have 3 possible values:

-1. `"atomic"`: the list is treated as a single entity, like a scalar.
+1. `"atomic"`: The list is treated as a single entity, like a scalar.
 Atomic lists will be entirely replaced when updated.
 This extension may be used on any type of list (struct, scalar, ...).
 1. `"set"`: Sets are lists that must not have multiple items with the same